 Turn on Security Notification

 Turning on security notification enables you to know who access your account in another device.
-As a result, a security code is generated for both phones, and WhatsApp can send a notification when the security code changes.
+As a result, WhatsApp generates a security code for both phones, and WhatsApp can send a notification when the security code changes.

 Security > Show security notifications and flip the toggle to green

 When doing so, you will need to enter your PIN when registering your phone number with WhatsApp again.
 Account > Two-step verification > Enable.

 For making networking life much easier, WhatsApp works on the PC, too.
 The WhatsApp Web allows you to maintain your contacts while working on your PC.
 However, you still have to log out from WhatsApp Web every time you finish using it on the PC, for this will protect your messages from being read by anyone who uses the PC.
 If you’d like to learn a bit more about the WhatsApp Web, we’ve broken it down further for you here.